 Columella leads a total of 58 known to him varieties on.
 As particularly fertile and resistant he describes the also mentioned by Pliny Biturica (Columella, however, calls her Balisca).
-Further mentions one Vitis albuelis who is often the ancestor of Elbling is suspected as well as one Vitis apiana of which the variety Fiano and possibly also Muscat Blanc to descend.
+Further mentions one Vitis albuelis who is often the ancestor of Elblings is suspected as well as one Vitis apiana of which the variety Fiano and possibly also Muscat Blanc to descend.
 The cost and work effort is also a subject in detail.
 He describes, for example, that on a January day a man could cut and sharpen 100 piles.
 In order to get along with as few workers as possible, he proposes the planting of grape varieties that ripen differently.
 It is precisely defined what qualities the slaves must have and explicitly disclaims of those who have performed finer activities as befitting a city.
 Because they are used to idleness, circus, dice, food stalls and brothels.

 Ideal is a slave who is used to the hard agricultural work of a child.
 According to their skill, he distinguishes the slaves in ploughmen (aratores), winegrowers (vinitores) and domestic servants (medianisti).
 With the following remarks he criticizes the often practiced practice of the time aromatizing "We think the best wine is the one that can be aged without preservatives.
 It must not be mixed with anything that could mask its natural taste.
-Because the most excellent wine is the one that offers pleasure through its natural qualities. " An older plant called" De arboribus "(Over the Trees), in which among other things also the grapevine is described, is unfortunately only partially preserved.
+Because the most excellent wine is the one that offers pleasure through its natural qualities. " An older plant called" De arboribus "(Over the trees), in which among other things the grapevine is described, unfortunately, only partially preserved.
 Parts of his works are also in the famous agricultural collection Geoponika from the 10th century included.
 See also below Ancient wines,